 First of all, the fact that a separate API exists for content management means that anyone can do anything with their content.
 It means actually owning and having control of your content both ways, in and out.
 You are free to import content from any source (your previous CMS, for instance) using code, not manual labour.
 (Take a look at Exporting content from Wordpress, Drupal or elsewhere and importing in Contentful tutorial or see the list of import and export tools).
 The content management API enables uploading both JSON documents and binary files.

 The differentiating aspect of the content management tier is how document storage is handled.
 We are using Amazon S3 to store content, which gives our cloud infrastructure unprecedented scalability: the storage scales seamlessly according to the requirements.
 It means that no matter how much data you put into Contentful, you're never running out neither of storage, nor of delivery infrastructure.

 Ultimately, having this kind of API moves Contentful into a different category.
 It means that anyone can integrate Contentful with any software: for instance, instead of using our web editor, you can choose to build your own or to integrate Contentful with some existing content editor you are already using.
 That way Contentful will be just your content backend and nothing else.
 By design, Contentful is modular, so that everyone can choose just the options they need.

 The Contentful web app, also called web editor, serves two major purposes.
 First, it's used to define the content structures: what kinds of content could be stored, what data types it consists of, and so on.
-This part is generally called content modelling and typically done by content strategists or information architects.
+This part is generally called content modeling and typically done by content strategists or information architects.